Buzut/log2gelf/README.md

 Install with `npm install log2gelf -g` and you're ready to go!

 The script is intended to be started on boot to monitor logs effectively.
-As such, you'll usually want to start it from `rc.local`.
+As such, you'll usually want to start it from `rc.local` or even using a crontab to make sure it's always running.

 ```bash
 log2gelf hostname gelfhost gelfport protocol secure logType logfilepath